Annual Conference

 All produce safety educators, regulators, and non-profit staff are invited to attend!
 We will be covering produce safety from both the grower and processor perspective.
 Pratik Banerjee will be speaking about his research involving microplastics/nanoplastics and pathogens.
 Byron Chaves will be speaking and leading hands on activities about validation processes.
 Phil Tocco will be sharing the results of OFRR surveys, and Arlene Enderton, John Krzton-Presson, and Nicole Baysel will be sharing the results of the north central region inspectors' reports.
 We'll get updates on the NCR FSMA's upcoming lending library and water hotline.
 Staff from lots of national organizations will also be sharing.
 You'll have time to work collaboratively when Kristin Esch leads a brainstorming activity.
 We'll also be visiting a farm with a processing facility.

 On May 7, an environmental monitoring program course will be held, led by Byron Chaves.
 You will need to register for this course separately from the conference.
 Regulators, educators, non-profit staff are invited.
 Local growers and processors are also invited to the environmental monitoring course.
+Additional information about the EMP course can be found at the end of this webpage.

 Register for the annual conference.
 You will have to chose the in-person or virtual option to register.